pulumi/pulumi-hugo/themes/default/content/blog/ms-teams-integration/index.md

 ### Pulumi Cloud REST API

-Create a webhook via the Pulumi Cloud REST API formatted for Slack, as shown in the example below.
+Create a webhook via the Pulumi Cloud REST API formatted for Microsoft Teams, as shown in the example below.

 ```bash